Appleseed/learn/docs/Portal/user/index.rst

 Registration
 ------------

-Registration is required to user who visits the portal for the first time.
+Registration is required to users who visit the portal for the first time.
 The user is required to enter correct information.

   .. image:: ../images/User-Register.jpg